WHEN WOMEN ARE EMPOWERED, COMMUNITIES THRIVE

 Support Sustainable Livelihoods for Women in the Global Coffee Supply Chain

-The International Women's Coffee Alliance (IWCA) stands as a global network, comprised of self-driven chapters dedicated to fostering sustainable livelihoods in their communities.
+The IWCA stands as a global network, comprised of self-driven chapters dedicated to fostering sustainable livelihoods in their communities.
 United by the mission to empower women in the international coffee community, IWCA addresses critical challenges faced by the industry today, such as climate change, pricing volatility, supply chain disruptions, and the enduring impacts of COVID-19.
 Unfortunately, it is often women who bear a disproportionate burden from these threats.

 In order to bring about meaningful change for women in our global chapter network, we rely on commitments from individuals and organizations.